 The good news is there are obvious symptoms of eroded trust.
 Identify these three early signs, and you can take action to stop the damage—and even reverse it.

-Do members of your team feel free to share ideas, where they can communicate openly and honestly about issues and challenges?
+Do members of your team feel free to share ideas and communicate openly and honestly about issues and challenges?
 Trust building creates an environment where people want to work.

 If the gossip is unchecked, it becomes more prevalent, happens more often, and as a result, becomes more disruptive.
 People hear about things a co-worker said behind their backs.
 In turn, they gossip as well.
 Negative feelings grow.
 Distrust flourishes.
 Once distrust takes hold, people no longer work well with each other—they are guarded regarding what they say, they don’t offer new ideas, and they demonstrate other coping behaviors.
 Tensions rise, as do other trust breaking behaviors.